Code-Institute-Submissions/milestonetwo/README.md

 # Milestone Project Three

-In this prjoect Iused my knowledge of Javescript,HTML and CSS to create a page that helps users find and hotels, resurants and attractions at their chosen holiday destination.
+In this prjoect I used my knowledge of Javescript,HTML and CSS to create a page that helps users find and hotels, resurants and attractions at their chosen holiday destination.

 ## UX